-A sheriff's sale is usually an auction, conducted by local law enforcement, that’s open to the public.
+A sheriff's sale is usually an auction that local law enforcement conducts.
+The sale is open to the public.
 The sale typically either takes place in the sheriff's office or at the county courthouse, frequently on the front steps.
 Some auctions are held online.
-Once completed, a sheriff’s deed is issued, giving the home’s title to the high bidder, and the deed is recorded in the county records.
+Online foreclosure sales are becoming more and more common.

 Homeowners generally get notice of a sheriff's sale in the foreclosure paperwork or through a mailed notice of sale.
 Also, advertisements of foreclosure sales are normally published in newspapers of general circulation, typically four to six weeks before the sale.

 The bank is usually the winning bidder at the sale because no one else tries to buy the property.
 If the bank buys the property at the sale and gets title to the home, the property is considered "Real Estate Owned" (REO).

-When the bank is the high bidder at the auction, but bids less than the total debt, it might be able to seek a deficiency judgment against the foreclosed homeowner.
-Whether or not the bank can get a deficiency judgment depends on state law.
+When the winning bid at the sheriff's sale is less than the borrower's total debt, the bank might be able to seek a deficiency judgment against the foreclosed homeowner.
+Whether the bank can get a deficiency judgment depends on state law.

 After the bank makes its credit bid, another person or entity can submit a higher bid and win the auction.
-A third party, unlike the bank, will likely need to put down a money order or certified check for a percentage of the property price at the time of the sale.
+Unlike the bank, a third party will likely need to put down a money order or certified check for a percentage of the property price at the time of the sale.
 This requirement varies from place to place.

-If a third party is the high bidder at the auction, the proceeds are used to repay the borrower's debt.
-But if the sale amount isn't sufficient to pay off the full amount of the debt, the bank might be able to (again, if state law allows it) get a deficiency judgment against the foreclosed homeowner.
+If a third party is the high bidder at the auction, the proceeds repay the borrower's debt.
+But if the sale amount isn't sufficient to pay off the total debt, the bank might be able to (again, if state law allows it) get a deficiency judgment against the foreclosed homeowner.

 As a homeowner, you can take action to try to prevent a sheriff's sale from happening and keep your home.
 You could potentially, depending on your circumstances, as well as state and federal law:

 Under limited circumstances, you might be able to challenge the sheriff's sale by filing a motion to set aside (nullify) the sale.
 A court might set aside the sale if you can show that there was fraud, mistake, or irregularity in the conduct of the sale.
-For instance, if the bank failed to send you appropriate notice, or if the auction wasn't properly advertised in the newspaper as required, these failings can be grounds for an objection to the sale.
+For instance, if the bank failed to send you appropriate notice or the auction wasn't properly advertised in the newspaper as required, these failings can be grounds for an objection to the sale.